Strong Chest, Safe Shoulders

-Pressing is a great way to build a strong chest and thick triceps.
 Everyone wants to brag about how much they can bench press.
-However, a lot of people feel like they can't adequately press because of injured or cranky shoulders.
+However, a lot of people can't adequately press because of injured or cranky shoulders.

-As a Personal Trainer I see shoulder injuries all the time.
-It is the most common injury among gym going adults.
+Shoulder injuries are ridiculously common among gym goers.
 An injured shoulder does not have to mean a long time away from the gym.
 There are smart and safe ways to work around it, while still getting a training effect.

 What is it?